thecognifly/CogniFly-STL/Latest/readme.md

 outil Description générée automatiquement](./media//media/image77.jpeg)

 3)  Insert the Deans connector into the hole of PLA\_4 part.
-You may use a plier to put it in place.
+You may use pliers to put it in place, **but be careful not to short-circuit the battery terminals or damage it**.

 ![](./media//media/image78.jpeg) ![](./media//media/image79.jpeg)